darkcom109/Productivity.ai/GETTING_STARTED.md

 #### Try Kanban View
 1. Click **"Kanban View"** button (or press `Ctrl+K`)
-2. See your todos organized by priority
+2. See your todos organised by priority
 3. Drag a card to a different column to change priority
 4. Switch back with `Ctrl+K`